 • Grabbing a refill to drink in your room

 We can see right away that in most cases the cup is replacing an individually purchased serving, so that’s what we’ll compare to.
 The math here is pretty simple.
 As soon as our per-day cost for single-purchase items passes the per-day cost of the cup, the cup is a better option.
-The chart below compares the mug with Quick Service fountain drinks (which are refillable up to three times within the hour), 20 oz. bottles from Quick Service, and 12-packs of 12 oz. cans from a local grocery.
+The chart below compares the mug with Quick Service fountain drinks in the paper cup (which are refillable up to three times within the hour), 20 oz. bottles from Quick Service, and 12-packs of 12 oz. cans from a local grocery.

 Coffee, tea, and hot cocoa are currently $3.49 each, so if that’s your one fill a day it will take an extra day or so to break even compared to QS paper.
 On the other hand, if you’re in the habit of grabbing a coffee fill-up to go with breakfast in your room and then eating dinner at your resort, the cup might pay for itself over a weekend visit.

 I’m pretty sure this won’t shock you, but it’s not uncommon to buy things for reasons that have nothing to do with how much money they’ll save you.
 Individual taste is not up for dispute, and it’s not possible to put a fixed price on satisfaction.
 Here are some common non-budgetary considerations that are often raised about these cups.